 What about using good vintages as a guide?
 Weil tested whether or not tasters could distinguish between good and bad vintages.
-He based vintage quality on the judgments of the world’s leading wine expert, Robert Parker, Jr. The good vintages were those Parker had ranked as Excellent to The Finest.
+They did so based vintage judgments of the world’s leading wine expert, Robert Parker, Jr. The good vintages were those Parker had ranked as Excellent to The Finest.
 The bad vintages were those he had ranked Average to Appalling.

 The tasters were again mostly highly educated wine enthusiasts rather than experts.
 They were given wines blind from the same producers except for vintage.
-Weil found that his 240 wine drinkers could not distinguish between wines of good and bad vintages, except for Bordeaux.
-(It apparently produces some truly appalling vintages.)
+Weil found that his 240 wine drinkers could not distinguish between wines of good and bad vintages.
+The except those of Bordeaux.
+(It seems to produce some truly appalling vintages.)

-Moreover, even when they could distinguish, their preferences for the good over the bad vintages were no better than pure chance.7 That is, they were about as likely to prefer bad vintages as good ones.
+Yet even when they could distinguish, their preferences for the good over the bad vintages were no better than pure chance.7 So they were about as likely to prefer bad vintages as good ones.
 This has clear implications for selecting good wine at a reasonable price.

 III.
 Reserve Wines

 Perhaps buying a reserve rather than a regular bottling of a producer’s wine would be wise.
-The vintner, a wine expert. has judged that some of the wine is superior and labeled it reserve (or a similar term).
+Vintner are wine experts.
+They have judged some of their wine to be superior.
+And have labeled them as reserve (or a similar term).

 In this test, Weil gave tasters wine from a reserve and a regular bottling from the same producer and year.
 As in the earlier tests, the tasters were avid wine drinkers, but not experts.
-Nevertheless, they were not particularly good at distinguishing between reserve and regular wine.
-Of those who were able to identify the reserve, fewer than 52% preferred it to the regular wine.8 This, in spite of the vast differences in prices.
+But they weren’t very good at distinguishing between reserve and regular wine.
+Some were able to identify the reserve from the others.
+Of those, fewer than 52% preferred reserve to the regular wine.8 This, in spite of the vast differences in prices.
 For example, $56 for the regular but $200 for the reserve wine.
 This doesn’t seem promising as a way to select good wine at a reasonable price.

 IV.
 Wine Competition Winners

-This suggests that price is a poor indicator of quality.
+This suggests that winning wine competitions is a poor indicator of quality.
 Something seems amiss with either the judges or the prices.
 They can’t both be right about quality.
 Fred Franzia of Charles Shaw says he sells his wine for a fair price.
 Others, he says, are charging too much.

 Bordeaux vs. New Jersey